 Karl Alomar Discusses Leading Through Crisis

-Karl Alomar is Managing Partner at M13, a US-based VC that’s invested in companies like Lyft, Pinterest, Daily Harvest, and Capsule.
-As a 2-time founder and ex-COO, he’s seen his share of company crises over the years.
+Karl Alomar is the managing partner at M13, a U.S.-based VC that has invested in companies like Lyft, Pinterest, Daily Harvest, and Capsule.
+As a two-time founder and ex-COO, he’s seen his share of company crises over the years.

 It’s a feeling that might be familiar.
 While the COVID-19 pandemic is certainly unique, Karl believes there are lessons from every crisis that can be applied to the next one.